SpiritBreaker226/pokemon-rewind/README.md

 Rewind is looking for intelligent, resourceful, full-stack developers to join their growing team.
 To help them evaluate new talent, they have created this take-home interview question.
 This question should take you no more than a few hours.

+## Notes

+- Sets will *not* be in its a database table since as to the requirements, uses one Set.
+Also, to keep the application complexity down.
+Suppose we need to add more Sets to the database.
+Then we will need to add a Sets table and a link table to connect the Cards table to its Sets table so that a card with the same artwork can be in multiple Sets.
+  - Use is following in a the link table when you are:
+    - set_id - id from the set table
+    - card_id - id from the card table
+    - number
+    - rarity
+- Types are going to be in their table because multiple parts of a card required types.
+The cards' details are Types, Retreat Cost, Types in Resistances and Types in Weaknesses, Cost in Attacks.
+  - Types will be hardcoded in the seeds to keep the complexity down, and since Types do not change that often.
+- Sub Type, Super Types, Rarity will not be added to the database as tables to help speed the development.
+If there is time, then those may be split up later on, into their tables.
+  - When adding those to a table for Rarity, since it does not have an endpoint, those will need to check first with the database or memory to keep not having to always connect with a database.
+Then if Rarity is not in the table, add in an entry into its table.
+- For Card Types, Sub or Super Types, they need to access the endpoint when doing a back-up.
+Get the current Card Types, Sub and Super Types from the database and compare it with those from the endpoint; any new Card Types, Sub or Super Types add them to their respected tables.
+- Card Text is in a table with the Card table because a card can have multiple texts or the JSON response has the Text in an array.
+- Ability and Ancient Trait have elements Name and Text in an object, which will be in a polymorphic association table.
+- Weaknesses and Resistances have elements Types and Value in an object, which will be in a polymorphic association table.
+- Since Retreat Cost uses many types of qualities, it can be in the same link table as Types.

 ## Installation and running this solution

 ### Installation